 PCT stands for post cycle therapy, indicating substances used after your initial cycle with SARMs or steroids.

 If bodybuilders were to follow the rules by the book, basically any compound that suppresses the endocrine system of your body would require PCT, including RAD140.

-When you introduce an outside source of Testosterone into your body, it shuts off your natural Testosterone production in the testes.
+When you introduce an outside source of Testosterone into your body, it suppresses your natural Testosterone production in the testes.

-This does not pose a problem while you’re on-cycle as you’re getting Testosterone from the compound you’re imbuing, but once you stop, your body needs time to recognize the fact that no new Testosterone is being produced.
+This does not pose a problem while you’re on-cycle, but once you stop, your body needs time to recognize the fact that it needs to produce more Testosterone.

 This puts your body into a Testosterone deficit which causes a myriad of side effects to be experienced, such as loss of libido, depression, mood swings…

 To counteract these drawbacks, we introduce PCT into our regime, in order to once again stimulate more natural Testosterone production in your body.